ethersphere/SWIPs/SWIPs/swip-suggest-by-address-gap.md

 ### Gaps for peer suggestion
-The current kademlia bootstrap algorithm try to fill in the bins (or po spaces) until some level of saturation is reached.
+The current kademlia bootstrap algorithm tries to fill in the bins (or po spaces) until some level of saturation is reached.
 In the process of doing that, the `gaps` will diminish, but not in the optimal way.

 For example, if the node address is `00000000`, it is connected only with one peer in bin 0 `10000000` and the known